 This chapter describes two types of actions that Key West can take to move bicycle and pedestrian policies and programs forward.
 The first type, the "big splash" recommendations, focuses on strategic investments to encourage bicycling and walking in Key West, and would really accentuate the other recommendations in the plan.
-The second type of action is the more routine adoption of policy best practices, including those already adopted based on the recommendations from the Parking and Alternative Transportation Group (see page 60).
-Both types will help increase the attractiveness of walking and bicycling.
+The second type of action is the more routine adoption of policy best practices, including those already adopted based on the recommendations from the Parking and Alternative Transportation Group (see page 62).
+Both types will help increase the attractiveness of walking and bicycling and improve Key West's standing as a Walk and Bicycle Friendly Community.